U.S., UK Navies Conduct Unmanned Exercise in Arabian Gulf

 |Downloads:

-This work, U.S., UK Navies Conduct Unmanned Exercise in Arabian Gulf [Image 3 of 3], by PO1 Mark Mahmod, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., UK Navies Conduct Unmanned Exercise in Arabian Gulf [Image 3 of 3], by CPO Roland Franklin, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 U.S., UK Navies Conduct Unmanned Exercise in Arabian Gulf